eldooon/reading-ios-nsnumber-v-nsinteger-ios-0616/README.md

 ### Common Errors

-Here are some errors you might encounter when using `NSNumber` incorrectly:
+The compiler should complain if you attempt to use `NSNumber` incorrectly.
+Here are some errors that you might see—

+1) When attempting an operation with two `NSNumber` objects:

 ```objc
 NSNumber *sum = @2 + @3;
 // Semantic Issue: Invalid operands to binary expression ('NSNumber *' and 'NSNumber *')
 ```
+2) When attempting an operation with one `NSNumber` object:

 ```objc
 NSNumber *sum = 2 + @3;
 // Semantic Issue: Arithmetic on pointer to interface 'NSNumber', which is not a constant size for this architecture and platform
 ```
+3) When attempting to insert primitives into a collection, such as an array or a dictionary:

 ```objc
 NSArray *numbers = @[2, 3];
 // Semantic Issue: Numeric literal must be prefixed by '@' in a collection